-I had no idea it was so complicated – and expensive for non-residents!
-Any comments on the Lady Evelyn as a fishing mecca will be appreciated.
-Just leave your assessment and location of any great fishing spots down below in the Comments section.
+I had no idea it was so complicated – and expensive! – for non-residents!
+Any comments on the Lady Evelyn as a fishing mecca will be appreciated by some readers keen to know the whereabouts of any great fishing spots.
+Leave your tips in the Comments section below!

 Deforestation In the Temagami Area:

 In July of 2018, there was a huge wildfire in the area to the northeast of Lady Evelyn Lake.
 The map below shows its extent, with the red representing the most recent forest loss.
 [Note that another reason for some of the other areas of forest loss may be logging activity and not fire.]